iamYannC/r-podcast/README.md

 ### Personally, I exercised the following:
 - Scraping using rvest, CSS selectors and XML paths
-- Automation using GitHub actions and activation R file.
+- Automation using GitHub actions.
-Scraper runs every Monday at Midnight (UTC) - check auto.yaml for the exact details.
+Scraper runs every Monday at Midnight (UTC) - check `auto.yaml` for the exact details.

 ### There are 3 R files:
-- r weekly podcast scrape - main script
+- `r weekly podcast scrape` - main script
-- r weekly podcast scrape - followup - Minor analysis. subject to many changes
+- `r weekly podcast scrape - followup` - Minor analysis. subject to many changes
-- auto workflow - The activation file.
+- `auto workflow` - The activation file.
 If a new episode is detected, runs both scripts to update 3 Output files:
     - A JSON file
     - An XLSX file with multiple tabs
     - An RDS file